-Are There Any Other Factors That Might Affect My Benefit Amount?
+Are There Any Other Factors That Might Affect Your Benefit Amount?

-While the SSA website can give you a good idea of your benefit amount, there are some things that could affect your payout that are not taken into account on the site.
+While the SSA website can give you a good idea of your benefit amount, the site does not take some things that could affect your payout into account.
 These additional factors could decrease your monthly disability payment or increase your total money from disability.

 Decreasing Your Benefits Amount

 If you receive other types of disability benefits, they could decrease your monthly SSDI payment.
 This includes payments you may receive from workers’ compensation.

 However, not all other types of disability benefits will affect your SSDI.
 Service-connected veterans benefits, for example, do not typically reduce your monthly payments from SSDI.